richardyoungdev/richardyoungdev/README.md

 Hey, I'm Richard!

-I’m a software engineer with experiences in entrepreneurship, military leadership, and healthcare.
+I’m a software engineer with experience in e-commerce and healthcare.
 I click buttons, building products that solve problems.

 Besides gazing at my aesthetic code in admiration, I enjoy teaching people how to sail, cooking gastronomic delights and basking under the sun at bucolic parks.
 Let's connect! ✌️